 For binding the wall, a mixture was made which is now known as mortar.
 For keeping the bricks intact glutinous rice was used.

-Do you know any fun, strange or interesting facts about the Great Wall of China?
+Do you know any fun, strange or interesting facts about the Great Wall of China that we’ve missed?
 Share them with us in the comments section below!

 Are you fascinated with the history of China?
 Check out these amazing facts about the Terracotta Army